Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 - This signal is very prone to corruption because of lacking FEC, which often causes misplaced/missing lines.
 You can use [HRPTEgors S-VISSR corrector](https://github.com/Foxiks/fengyun2-svissr-corrector) instead of the defeault `FengYun 2 S-VISSR` pipeline to remedy this.
 - FengYun 2H broadcasts dead (empty) LRIT every hour (except 5:30Z and every 6 hours onwards) on 1690.5 MHz, this leads to the second image being cut at about 57%.

 > These satellites also broadcast an incredibly weak **CDAS** raw downlink, but it's almost completely undocumented owing to it's weak & wide nature.
+It is present just left S-VISSR, the satellite uses the same transmitter as S-VISSR to transmit it albeit at a significantly higher symbol rate to instantly transmit the whole scan line.
+This is the reason why S-VISSR is so jumpy.

 ![S-VISSR screenshot from SatDump](../../assets/images/Radio/FengYun-SVISSR.jpg) <br>
 *FengYun 2H S-VISSR*